 School Meals are served on a three-week cycle, sample menus are attached below.

-We have a more convenient, way to pay for your child's school meals; ParentPay.
+Our convenient way to pay for your child's school meals is ParentPay.
 Parents have a secure online account at www.parentpay.com that you will need to set up using details sent to you by the school.
 From here you are able to add credit to your child's account electronically.

 Should you require a new letter with your log in details please contact Dawn Rose via firstname.lastname@example.org

 Should you need any assistance in paying for school meals by this method please contact our Catering Service, Taylor Shaw, by telephone on 0114 2685567.